timothyaveni/cs160-summer-2025-website/site/syllabus.md

 We will assign foundational readings each week, distinguished between required readings and optional readings.
 We recommend reading all of them, though!
 They're good!

-There won't be immediate high-stakes assessments of the contents of readings (although we may assign open-note reading "quizzes" with unlimited retakes during lecture, to help you check your understanding).
+There won't be immediate high-stakes assessments of the contents of readings (although we may assign open-note reading "quizzes" on required readings with unlimited retakes during lecture, to help you check your understanding).
 Required readings, however, are fair game for questions on the two (closed-note) midterm exams.

 ## Team expectations